Exploding head syndrome

 12.Porphyria

-Porphyria is a genetic or acquired disease characterized by disorders of the production of porphyrins and the heme chain of red blood cells.
-Abdominal pain, vomiting, neuropsychiatric disorders are common in this disease.
+A genetic or acquired disease, porphyria is characterized by disorders of the production of porphyrins and the heme chain in red blood cells.
+Porphyria can be passed down through families.
+This disease frequently causes symptoms such as abdominal pain, vomiting, and neuropsychiatric disorders.

 13.Lion face syndrome